Three different bills have been introduced in Canada’s Parliament to end horse slaughter and the live exports of horses for slaughter.

-Grassroots support from people like you will be critical to the enactment of this legislation.
-In order to help create legislation, citizens need to communicate with Members of Parliament, to inform them of the issues and to make their opinions known.
+Grassroots support from you will be critical to the enactment of any legislation.
+In order to help create legislation, you need to communicate with your Member of Parliament to inform them of the issues and to make your opinions known.
 By presenting petitions, you provide evidence of support from your community.
 Please see our Do It Now page for actions you can take to help!

 To have an understanding of how business is conducted in Canadian Parliament, please see the following link from the Canadian House of Commons website: